arnaudlemaignen/vpr-exporter/README.md

 ![](usage_vs_req.png)

 In a nutshell if you have the right requests, Karpenter you will spin exactly the right computes at best cost for you.
-Well this is a definetly a FinOps good practice !
+Well this is definitely a FinOps good practice !

 ## What the app does ?